cwhiteley/CSV-Enrollment-for-pK-12/enrollment-csv.md

 While numerous private specifications exist for various programs and systems, there is no single "master" specification for this format.
 This document provides specifications and guidance for developing formatted pK-12 student enrollment data.
 Due to lack of a single specification, there are considerable differences among implementations.

 ###Relationship
-The image below shows the relationship between the CSV files
+The image below shows the relationship between the CSV files.

 ![data model](http://yuml.me/diagram/scruffy/class/ [SCHOOL-district]->[SECTION-course-term], [SECTION-course-term]->[TEACHER], [SCHOOL-district]->[ENROLLMENT], [SECTION-course-term]->[ENROLLMENT], [ENROLLMENT]->[STUDENT])

 ##CSV Import Format